Qingyuan666/Telling-story-with-data/README.md

 ![sketch](https://github.com/Qingyuan666/Telling-story-with-data/assets/115184503/2ee6b9d7-ba50-41a6-883a-5ac94b08ee44)

-The handwriting sketch cannot truly show all 40+ years and all concrete tags, marks, and interactive effects on every bar, but I express the core meanings of what I want to do in redesign and show the picture to my teammates with language explanation.
+The handwriting sketch cannot truly show all 40+ years and all concrete tags, marks, and interactive effects on every bar, but I express the core meanings of what I want to do in the redesign and show the picture to my teammates with language explanation.
-They understood, and gave me the advice as follows.
+They understood and gave me the advice as follows.

 Solution Test:
 1. No title and text explanation of the two metrics in y-axises;
 2. The radiative forcing value for all greenhouse gases may be more important than the aggi so the high and low position of the two parts should be converted.
 3. If as I think, giving line at the frontier of each of the gas' bar area.
-The visual effect will be very dense specially I put all gas types on in the final version and the frontier of bars can show the changing tendency along the past years.
+The visual effect will be very dense especially I put all gas types on in the final version and the frontier of bars can show the changing tendency along the past years.
 So I should eliminate the line of each types just remain that one of total.

 Final Data Visualization: